 The Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) national standard guidelines require fishery management councils to establish objectives in each FMP and propose management measures that will achieve the objectives.
 In establishing the objectives, the councils should balance the biological needs of the fish stock(s) with human need, reconcile both present and future costs and benefits, integrate both private and public interests, and provide for a comprehensive approach to addressing problems within the fishery.
-As the needs of a fishery change over time, fishery management councils are encouraged to regularly reassess the FMP objectives.
+Also, as the needs of a fishery change over time, fishery management councils are encouraged to regularly reassess the FMP objectives (50 C.F.R. § 600.305(b)).
 Amendment 6 (1992) was the last amendment to list and modify the objectives for the CMP FMP.
 The South Atlantic Council intends to review and update the goals and objectives for the CMP FMP based on input received during the port meetings.
 Additionally, the South Atlantic Council intends to base future management decisions, in part, on information gathered during the port meetings process.

-DRAFT Appendix A: Port Meeting Summaries
+Appendix A: Port Meeting Summaries